 The elevator opens, and Alazne walks out.
 As soon as she sees me she offers me a shy smile that lights my heart.
 She’s wearing a grey cardigan over a loose top that’s a lighter shade of grey, and frayed jeans.
 No jewelry, not even earrings.
 A small crossbody bag hangs under her right arm.

-“H-hey, you,” she greets me, her cheeks tinging pink.
+“H-hey, you,” she greets me as her cheeks blush.

 I have failed to greet her back, and Alazne catches me checking out her attire.
 She looks down as if to examine her choices, and grows embarrassed.